Laguna (province)

 Laguna /tl/, officially the Province of Laguna (Lalawigan ng Laguna), is a province in the Philippines located in the Calabarzon region in Luzon.
 Its capital is Santa Cruz while its largest city is Biñan.
 The province is situated southeast of Metro Manila, south of the province of Rizal, west of Quezon, north of Batangas and east of Cavite.
 Laguna straddles the southern shores of Laguna de Bay, the largest lake in the country.
 As of the 2024 census, the total population of Laguna is 3,687,345.
 Among all 82 provinces in the Philippines, Laguna accounted for the largest share (5%) of the national Gross Domestic Product (GDP) with a total of Php 990.69 billion in 2022.

 Laguna is notable as the birthplace of José Rizal, the country's de facto national hero.
 It has numerous natural and cultural attractions such as Cavinti Falls aka Pagsanjan Falls, the University of the Philippines Los Baños and the University of the Philippines Open University in Los Baños, the hot spring resorts of Calamba on the slopes of Mount Makiling, Pila historic town plaza, Taytay Falls in Majayjay, the wood carvings and papier-mâché created by the people of Paete, the annual Sampaguita Festival in San Pedro, the turumba of Pakil, the tsinelas footwear from Liliw, the Pandan Festival of Luisiana, the Pinya Festival of Calauan, the Seven Lakes of San Pablo, and the Nagcarlan Underground Cemetery in Nagcarlan.

 Laguna is part of the Greater Manila Area alongside Cavite, Rizal, and Bulacan.

 History

 Early history

 Pre-Hispanic settlement in the area can be dated to prehistoric times, as evidenced in the names of towns such as Pila, Laguna, whose name can be traced to the straight mounds of dirt that form the boundaries of the rice paddy, or Pilapil.
 The written history of the province of Laguna, (Lagoon in Spanish) and that of the Southern Tagalog region, dates to 900 AD.
 The Laguna Copperplate Inscription is the oldest known written document found in the Philippines.
-It notes that its subject was released from a debt to the King of Tondo.
+It notes that its subject was released from a debt to the Lord of Pailah Jayadewa.

 A prominent figure during the time of pre-Hispanic contact is Gat Pangil, a powerful native ruler in the area.
 The towns of Bay, Pangil and Pakil were reputed to have once been a part of his domain, although accounts vary about his identity.